-Sarens will avoid harm to people and the envoiontment whie providing quality services to our customers
+Sarens will avoid harm to people and the environment while providing quality services to our customers

 Sarens commitment to Safety, Health, Environment and Quality management is achieved through:

-- Aachieving compliance with applicable legislationand other requirementsto which Sarens subscribes andin the absence of these, setting internal standards to meet the intent of this policy.
+- Achieving compliance with applicable legislation and other requirements to which Sarens subscribes and in the absence of these, setting internal standards to meet the intent of this policy.

 - Addressing the needs and expectations of Sarens customers and stakeholders.

-- Setting SHEQ objectives goals and measuringourperformance (KPI’s) against these with the objective of continual improvement.5.periodical risk-based medical surveillance for all Sarens employees, tomonitor and manage occupationalhealthrisksinherentlypresent in the nature of our business.
+- Periodical risk-based medical surveillance for all Sarens employees, to monitor and manage occupational health risks inherently present in the nature of our business.